Sunday lunch is our biggest event every week!

 Candace has been with us since 2015 and is very passionate about our cause and the people that we help.
 She is constantly going above and beyond for the men and women that live on the streets of our city, taking personal interest in many of them.
 She has helped with enrollment in school and job hunting many times.

-As our Director of Public Affairs, Candace has no problem meeting new people and getting our message out there.
+As our Case Manager, Candace helps take on issues our friends are struggling with and come up with solutions.
 It is safe to say, she has never met a stranger.

 Noah is Lindsey’s husband, and moved his family to Fayetteville in 2007 to pursue a job offer.
 He works for the Department of Defense on Fort Bragg Army Base, and served in the United States Navy.
 In 2005 Noah graduated with his Business Management Degree and Marketing Certificate.